wdporter/acim-ebook/README.md

-# acim-ebook
+# ACIM ebook

-This is the FIP in my own language.
+This is the circle of a's book with footnotes and number removed.

+Also, british-ify some of the spelling.

+Some of my own preferred grammar and punctuation.

-This will be an ebook, easy to read with no minimal distractions.
+Easy to read with no minimal distractions.